pyearthsci/signaturesimulator/README.rst

     architecture.

-Once the simulator has finished its run it will right the output to a new spectra class.
+Once the simulator has finished its run it will write the output to a new spectra class.
 We can then look at the reflectance values for different bands (ordered by wavelength) using the following command::

     sim.spectra.refl